A. Louise Hodgson - Psychotherapist, UKCP Mem.

 I have been practicing for six years, initially working in a GP surgery and mental health charity before working solely in private practice.
 Since first beginning my training as a psychotherapist in 2013, I have worked with a wide range of issues, developing and enhancing my knowledge and experience.
-I qualified as a psychotherapeutic counsellor in 2015 and in 2919 avhieved my Msc in psychotherapy and qualified as a psychotherapist.
+I qualified as a psychotherapeutic counsellor in 2015 and in 2019 achieved my MSc in psychotherapy and qualified as a psychotherapist.

-Online sessions: Sessions are undertaken via VSee; a free platform which you simply download as an app and emails are sent to you via Protonmail.
+Online sessions: Sessions are undertaken via VSee or Zoom; free apps that you simply download as an app and emails are sent to you via Protonmail.
 Both recognise GDPR regulations.